 Corporate LMS: While educational LMS systems can be adapted for corporate use, increasingly these systems are built from scratch with corporate users in mind.
 A Corporate LMS can either be cloud based or self-hosted.

 Educational LMS: These represent some of the earliest LMS systems.
 As indicated above, they formed the early foundation for many of today’s corporate LMS systems but are not natively structured for corporate needs and priorities.
 This type of LMS can also either be cloud based or self-hosted.

 LMS technologies and strategies: Transforming the learner experience

 Learning and development is moving away from a rigid (and often unwelcome) structure of in-person classroom sessions and mandatory training.
-Today’s organizations are adopting a more holistic and collaborative approach to learning.
-Modern LMS solutions represent an effective and practical tool to help learners, instructors, and employers customize and engage with their learning environments.
-But supporting internal mobility and retention – and crafting personalized career and educational paths – requires an amalgamation of strategies and technologies.
+Today’s organisations are adopting a more holistic and collaborative approach to learning.
+Modern LMS solutions represent an effective and practical tool to help learners, instructors, and employers customise and engage with their learning environments.
+But supporting internal mobility and retention – and crafting personalised career and educational paths – requires an amalgamation of strategies and technologies.
 Some of these include:

 An educational strategy that takes broad or complex topics and breaks them down into bite-sized study units.
 These micro units can be viewed whenever and wherever the learner needs a refresher and can be incorporated into more formal or longer-term educational goals.

 This refers to a model where learners can easily and quickly gain access to answers or bite-sized microlearning chunks while they are working and actually engaging in a task that is relevant to the learning unit in question.
 This model is shown to not only improve retention and cognition, but to improve real-time performance and efficiency.
 Learn more about learning in the flow of work.